edyrkaj/Request_App/README.md

 ## Install Dependencies

-You need at least node v8.9.0 and npm 5.5.1 to run this project Run `npm i` to install all the dependencies listed in package.json
+You need at least node v8.9.0 and npm 5.5.1 to run this project.
+Run `npm i` to install all the dependencies listed in package.json

 ## Development server